Your action is needed!

 Effectively caring for people who have mental illnesses or developmental disabilities is an important job—one that takes a huge logistical, personal and economic toll.

 Michigan’s Direct Care Workers provide much-needed personal care, training, emotional support and respite.
 They work around the clock to help people with disabilities live and work in their communities, addressing challenges in ways that require tremendous physical and intellectual strength.
+They are NOT state workers.

 Theirs is a singular mission: to ensure the people in their care can achieve their greatest potential, no matter how big the obstacles are.